Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 Flavor Profile and Compatibility

 Maple syrup has a rich earthy sweetness that is like brown sugar.
-Its consistency as liquid means that it seamlessly blends into cookie dough, resulting in a soft texture and a rich flavor.
+Its consistency as a liquid means that it seamlessly blends into cookie dough, resulting in a soft texture and a rich flavor.

 Advantages of Maple Syrup: